DataDog/documentation/content/en/logs/processing/parsing.md

 | Thu Jun 16 08:29:03 2016<sup>1</sup> | `%{date("EEE MMM dd HH:mm:ss yyyy","Europe/Paris"):date}` | {"date": 1466058543000} |
 | 2007-08-31 19:22:22.427 ADT              | `%{date("yyyy-MM-dd HH:mm:ss.SSS z"):date}`               | {"date": 1188675889244} |

 <sup>1</sup> Use this format if you perform your own localizations and your timestamps are _not_ in UTC.
 Timezone IDs are pulled from the TZ Database.
-See the [TZ database names here][2]
+For more information, see the [TZ database names][2].

 **Note**: Parsing a date **doesn't** set its value as the log official date, for this use the Log Date Remapper [Log Date Remapper][1] in a subsequent Processor.